Tyler Lockett Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 Matchup vs. Pittsburgh

-- Lockett put up 79 receiving yards in his single career matchup against the Steelers, 21.5 more than his over/under in Sunday's game.
+- Lockett had 79 receiving yards per game in one career matchup against the Steelers, 21.5 more than his receiving yards prop bet over/under for Sunday's game (57.5).

 - Lockett did not have a touchdown catch in that matchup against the Steelers.